AlexanderGenin/AlexanderGenin/README.md

 📚 I’m currently learning **Node.js and AWS**

-📌 All of my projects and resume are available at [https://alexgenin.com/](https://alexgenin.com/)

 📫 How to reach me **alex.genin99@gmail.com** or Telegram [@alexgenin](https://t.me/alexgenin)

 🧬 Interesting fact: **I am studying biochemistry at Moscow State University**